Explaining Microsoft EA FAQs

 A: An EA can cover any combination of Microsoft on-premises software (Windows, Office, SQL Server, etc.) and cloud services (Azure, Microsoft 365, Dynamics 365, etc.) under one agreement.
 By default, it includes Software Assurance for the licensed products, which provides new version rights, training vouchers, planning services, and limited technical support.

-Companies usually purchase comprehensive support (like Premier/Unified Support) separately, but the EA ensures you have basic support and upgrade benefits included.
+Companies typically purchase comprehensive support (such as Premier/Unified Support) separately; however, the EA ensures that you have basic support and upgrade benefits included.
 Companies usually purchase comprehensive support (like Premier/Unified Support)

 Q: What is Software Assurance, and how is it related to EA?